GenericMappingTools/gmt/doc/rst/source/cookbook/cpts.rst

 Figures :ref:`CPTs a <CPT_files_a>`, :ref:`b <CPT_files_b>`,
 :ref:`c <CPT_files_c>` and :ref:`d <CPT_files_d>` show the built-in
-color palettes, stored in so-called CPTs [35]_.
+color palettes, stored in so-called CPTs.
 The programs :doc:`/makecpt` and :doc:`/grd2cpt` are used to access these master CPTs and translate/scale them to fit the user's range of *z*-values.
 The top half of the color bars in the Figure shows the